Jonathan Edwards

 An 8-volume set of Edwards' works was on sale in the Palmyra book store starting at least in 1818, when it was advertised in the local newspaper.
 When we compare Edwards' writings to the language of the latter-day scriptures, we see many similarities in language and themes.

-For example, the Book of Mormon uses the non-biblical terms "type" and "types" to explain how one event anticipates or helps explain another.
+As an example of terminology, the Book of Mormon uses the non-biblical terms "type" and "types" to explain how one event anticipates or helps explain another.
 "But this much I tell you, what you do with me, after this, shall be as a type and a shadow of things which are to come."
 (Mosiah 13:10)

 "But notwithstanding the law of Moses, they did look forward to the coming of Christ, considering that the law of Moses was a type of his coming, and believing that they must keep those outward performances until the time that he should be revealed unto them."
 (Alma 25:15)